Fodor's Expert Review Michel's at the Colony Surf

-Consistently voted "most romantic restaurant" in local publications' reader polls, Michel's is an old-school French favorite on Waikiki's tranquil Gold Coast.
-You pay for the beachside view, which you watch turn from blue to fireball orange at sunset.
-(To get a window table you need to reserve at least a month in advance.)
+Often called Waikiki's most romantic spot, Michel's is an old-school French favorite on Waikiki's tranquil Gold Coast, where you pay for a spectacular beachside sunset view and classic French fare.
 Opened in 1962, the place retains a Mad Men feel, with lots of wood and stone and bow-tied servers preparing things like steak tartare tableside.
 Among the French classics (garlicky escargots, mustard-crusted rack of lamb) are local twists, such as the yellowfin ahi tartare with tobiko and Hawaiian salt and the Chinese-style steamed onaga (pink snapper).
+It remains a favorite of the old-time local crowd, a charm that is sometimes lost on its younger diners.
 Brunch is served the first Sunday of every month.
+If you want that perfect premium table with the jaw-dropping view, call weeks in advance.